AfonsoFeliciano/AZ-900-Notes/README.md

 <a href="https://marczak.io/az-900/episode-03/practice-test/"> Episode 3: Practice test </a>

-## Consumption-based Model

-- There is no upfront costs
+## Consumption-based ModelThere are no upfront costs
 - No wasted resources
 - Pay when you need the resources
 - Stop paying at any time